2025-2026 Academic Calendar

 DegreeWorks

 DegreeWorks is a software tool that significantly eases the academic advising process by comparing academic program requirements against a student’s academic history.
-The resulting report lists courses taken that apply toward graduation, courses yet to be taken and courses that do not apply to the program major.
+The resulting report lists courses taken that apply toward graduation, courses yet to be taken, and courses that do not apply to the program major.
 The ability of both students and staff to obtain this information is part of an effective academic advising program.